 - Increase your excess.
 Increasing your excess will reduce your premiums.
 If you're healthy and less likely to make a claim on your insurance you will end up paying less in the long run.

 Paying your Australian Unity health insurance premiums

-Australian Unity premiums can be paid monthly or annually.
+Australian Unity premiums can be paid fortnightly, monthly, quarterly, half yearly or yearly, depending on your selected payment frequency.
 A 4% discount applies if you pay your premium annually.

 Can I get cover if I'm not an Australian citizen?

 Australian Unity have two options for those on working visas: Budget Workers Cover and Workers Cover Plus.
 These policies cover benefits including:

 - Overnight accommodation, day surgery and theatre fees in public hospitals

 Australian Unity also offer three levels of overseas visitors health cover on non-working visas: Basic, Mid and Top Overseas Visitors Cover.
 Benefits include: